-- 1. To align the existing Co-responding arrangements (previously separate agreements with SWAST between Wiltshire FRS & Dorset FRS) - 2.
-To expand the Co-responding scheme to include more stations across our new Service area. - 3.
-To look at other more developed versions of medical responses by the FRS, where the fire service is itself responsible for managing ambulance and paramedic provision in a location.
+- 1. To align the existing Co-responding arrangements (previously separate agreements with SWAST between Wiltshire FRS & Dorset FRS) - To evaluate the potential expansion of the Co-responding scheme to include more stations across our new Service area, reflecting the revised SWAST call classification. - 3.
+To look at opportunities for wider medical responses and non-medical response such as patient transfer and responding to slips, trips and falls in the home.